-Gas flows in from the "Sample inlet" (or the "Span inlet") on the back panel, up to and around the sensor beneath the cell cap, through the Flow Control Valve and then through the flow meter and then to the exhaust fitting on the back panel.
+Gas flows in from the "Sample inlet" (or the "Span inlet") on the back panel, through the Flow Control Valve, to and around the sensor beneath the cell cap, and then through the flow meter to the exhaust fitting on the back panel.
 Solenoid valves inside the analyzer select between the sample and span gases, and also seal off the sensor should power be removed.
-This prevents air from upsetting the sensor and potentially destroying it when the power is off.
-Do not connect a positive pressure source directly to this analyzer - doing so will pressurize the sensor, causing inaccuracies and potential destruction of the sensor.
+This prevents air from upsetting the sensor when the power is off.